- Thesis & Research

 - Scholarships & Funding

 Hi!
-My name is Zac Pinard and I am a second-year honors student double-majoring in Environmental Science with a specialization in Environmental Economics and Policy, and Fisheries and Wildlife Science, with a minor in Spanish.
+My name is Zac Pinard and I am a third-year honors student double-majoring in Environmental Science with a specialization in Environmental Economics and Policy, and Fisheries and Wildlife Science, with a minor in Spanish.
 I went to Foothill High School in Pleasanton, CA, but migrated up to Oregon State for the excellent environmental programs.

 My mom graduated from OSU with two honors degrees, so we have become not only a family of beavers, but a family of Honors beavers!
 I originally did not want to go to the same university as my mom for the sake of individuality, but with the diversity and quality of academic programs, and the active Honors College, there was simply no beating OSU.